-An often asked question is "do I really need a representative for my Social Security Disability case?"
+An often asked question is "Do I really need a representative for my Social Security Disability case?"
 After all, many people claim to have received benefits on their own - you can probably do it as well - right?

 Except of course, if you are one of the over 65.5% (based on the 2020 Social Security Statistical Report) of disabled workers who have their social security disability claim denied initially.

-Yes, but it won't be easy.
+It is possible to get Social Security Disability without a lawyer, but it won't be easy.
 There's going to be a lot of red tape.

 Most of our social welfare policies are designed in such a way where they’re a lot more concerned about preventing people who aren’t eligible from accessing benefits than ensuring that those who are eligible actually receive them.
 We’re fixated on fraud and abuse, which is extremely low in social welfare programs — something like 1 to 2 percent of cases.
 And even then, it’s not what people mean when they think of “fraud and abuse.”
 It’s mostly people making mistakes because they didn’t understand eligibility rules.

 The problem with this unjustified obsession with fraud and abuse is that it means 20 to 30 percent of people are unable to access these programs even when they’re clearly eligible for them, because they’ve created all these administrative burdens designed to target people they don’t want on the programs.
 So it’s a huge disconnect in terms of trying to meet the broader goals of these programs. -Pamela Herd, author of Administrative Burden: Policymaking by Other Means

 The statistics show that once your Louisiana Social Security Disability claim reaches the hearing level (or above), you have a significant increase in the odds of being found disabled.